 (i) Resident shareholders

 For those shareholders who are tax residents of Australia and hold their shares on capital account at the time the Capital Component is paid, no part of the return of capital should be treated as a dividend or ordinary income for income tax purposes.
-Also:

-– the cost base for each share acquired after 19 September 1985 should be reduced by amount of the Capital Component (on a cents per share basis) for the purpose of calculating any capital gain or capital loss on the ultimate disposal of that share; and
+– the cost base for each share acquired after 19 September 1985 should be reduced by the amount of the Capital Component (on a cents per share basis) for the purpose of calculating any capital gain or capital loss on the ultimate disposal of that share; and

-– if the cost base (after taking into account any relevant adjustments, for any indexation, previous returns of capital, or cost base adjustments) of a share acquired after 19 September 1985 is less than the return of the Capital Component (on a cents per share basis), then an immediate capital gain will arise for the difference.
-The capital gain will be a discount capital gain for shareholders that are an individual, trust or complying superannuation fund and acquired their shares at least 12 months before the payment date of Thursday 4 December 2025.
-The discount factor for resident individuals and trusts is one-half, and for complying superannuation funds is one-third.
+– if the cost base (after taking into account any relevant adjustments, for any indexation, previous returns of capital, or cost base adjustments) of a share acquired after 19 September 1985 is less than the amount of the Capital Component (on

 No capital gain or capital loss should arise in respect to a share acquired on or before 19 September 1985.